awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-access.md

 You can control access so that instances can run only parameters that you specify\.

 If you choose the `SecureString` parameter type when you create your parameter, Systems Manager uses AWS KMS to encrypt the parameter value\.
-AWS KMS encrypts the value by using either an AWS managed customer master key \(CMK\) or a customer managed CMK\.
-For more information about AWS KMS and CMKs, see the *[AWS Key Management Service Developer Guide](https://docs.aws.amazon.com/kms/latest/developerguide/)*\.
+AWS KMS encrypts the value by using either an AWS managed key or a customer managed key\.
+For more information about AWS KMS and AWS KMS key, see the *[AWS Key Management Service Developer Guide](https://docs.aws.amazon.com/kms/latest/developerguide/)*\.

-You can view the AWS managed CMK by running the following command from the AWS CLI\.
+You can view the AWS managed key by running the following command from the AWS CLI\.

 ```
 aws kms describe-key --key-id alias/aws/ssm